Soepomo: Promulgation of the constitution

-On 1 March 1945, the final year of the Japanese occupation of Indonesia, the Japanese administration established the Investigating Committee for Preparatory Work for Independence (BPUPK) on 1 March 1945 to work on "preparations for independence in the region of the government of this island of Java".
+On 1 March 1945, the final year of the Japanese occupation of the Dutch East Indies, the Japanese administration established the Investigating Committee for Preparatory Work for Independence (BPUPK) on 1 March 1945 to work on "preparations for independence in the region of the government of this island of Java".
 Soepomo became one of the 62 members.
-In the first session, which lasted from 29 May to 1 June, he expressed support for the future Indonesia to be a strong unitary state, arguing that it was in accordance with Indonesian societal norms.
+In the first session, which lasted from 29 May to 1 June, he expressed support for the future of Indonesia to be a strong unitary state, arguing that it was by Indonesian societal norms.
 He also spoke out against the idea of an Islamic state.
 On 1 June 1945, future president Sukarno made a speech, in which he outlined the future basis of the state, the five-element Pancasila.
 During the BPUPK recess, this was subsequently incorporated into a preamble for the future constitution, the Jakarta Charter by a Committee of Nine, which did not include Soepomo.

 When the BPUPK reconvened for its second session, which began on 10 July, a 19-member committee was set up to produce a draft constitution, and Soepomo played the dominant role in its deliberations, which took place over three days.
 He deliberately produced a constitution that had a strong central government with power concentrated with the president, and without a clear system of checks and balances, in line with his opinions.
 Specifically, he supported integralist totalitarianism based on the family ideology and proposed the Indonesian state be modelled on Nazi Germany and Imperial Japan.

 He believed this system would avoid conflicts of interest between the government and the people.
-In the discussions, he was strongly opposed by Mohammad Yamin, who called for a more western-style democracy with guarantees for human rights.
+In the discussions, he was strongly opposed by Mohammad Yamin, who called for a more Western-style democracy with guarantees for human rights.
 Future vice-president Hatta also wanted a bill of rights to be included, but Sukarno sided with Soepomo.
 The compromise reached Article 28, which stated that human rights would be regulated by law.
-After heated discussions, particularly over the role of religion n the news state, the draft constitution and preamble were accepted on 16 July.
+After heated discussions, particularly over the role of religion in the news state, the draft constitution and preamble were accepted on 16 July.
 Following the surrender of Japan, on 17 August 1945, Sukarno and Hatta proclaimed Indonesian independence.
 The following day, the Preparatory Committee for Indonesian Independence (PPKI), which had been formed on 7 August, met and approved the draft constitution produced by the BPUPK committee.
 The constitution also had an elucidation providing further information about the preamble and body, which was also written by Soepomo.
 As this was not a product of the BPUPK or the PPKI, its legal status was uncertain.